Krglok/Realms/README.md

 Realms
 ======
 Bukkit Plugin for managing Realms and settlements.
-Do NO protections .
+Do protection with HeroStronghold .
 Based on the ideas of Dominion from Pico52, this plugin was designed and created.
 I want to resolve some design issues in the dominion design.
 After some analysis of the dominion design i made the decision to make  a new design